imintinvestors/imintinvestors.com/content/article/20180319-what-the-market-has-learned.md

 ## Fujitsu Connected Technologies

-The news that Imint had signed a three year license agreement with Fujitsu Connected Technologies created more positive reaction.
-Probably in parts because it was less expected and maybe also because the license agreement is for more products than just the Vidhance Video Stabilization.
+The news that Imint had signed a _three year license agreement_ with Fujitsu Connected Technologies created more positive reaction.
+Probably in parts because it was less expected and maybe also because the license agreement is for _more products than just the Vidhance Video Stabilization_.
 Fujitsu is [about to sell](http://www.fujitsu.com/global/about/resources/news/press-releases/2018/0131-01.html) Fujitsu Connected Technologies to the leading japanese buyout firm Polaris.

 ## 9% of 2017 Revenue from Sharp

+> Imint earns quite a bit of revenue from its smaller customers.

 Together with the Q4 2017 numbers Imint also provided a geographic breakdown of the 2017 revenue.
 From it it can be concluded that Sharp contributed as much as 9% of the revenue for 2017.
 Also Imints European customers Wiko and BQ contributed to about 8% of the revenue togther.
-Even if Huawei is by far Imints biggest customer by number of shipped units it seams that Imint does actually earn quite a bit of revenue from its smaller customers.
+Even if Huawei is by far Imints biggest customer by number of shipped units it seams that Imint does actually _earn quite a bit of revenue_ from its smaller customers.

+> Imint has signed license agreements with half of the top 6 smartphone companies.

 This is particulary interesting now that Imint has already signed license agreements with half of the top 6 smartphone companies.
-The opportunity for significant revenue growth is much bigger in the rest of the market where there are a lot more companies of the size like Sharp and Wiko.
+The opportunity for _significant revenue growth_ is much bigger in the rest of the market where there are a lot more companies of the size like Sharp and Wiko.
 Especially in China where Imint has yet not landed a single smaller customer.

+> The revenue growth opportunity for is much bigger among small and mediumsized customers.

 ## Vidhance Auto Curate Ready H1 2018

-Another good news communicated since November is that Imint expects a first version of Vidhance Auto Curate to be ready for customer integration during the first half of 2018.
+Another good news communicated since November is that Imint expects a first version of Vidhance Auto Curate to be _ready for customer integration_ during the first half of 2018.
 They do however indicate that in this first iteration the product will have a limited feature set.

 # Conclusions

+> It is time to review the hard facts, both for and against a sucess hypothesis.

+Even if not everything about Imint is glomy we must also be able to acknowledge and discuss Imints shortcomings in order to not fool ourselves.
+It is an undisputable fact that Imint has come a long way since the IPO but that also means it is time to review the hard facts, both for and against a sucess hypothesis.
+We need to avoid becoming _prey to [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias)_ and we need to always also actively look for evidence that contradicts our hypothesis whether it is bullish or bearish.
+Faith might be a beneficial thing in investing helping us through the rough spots but, in investing we should never resort only faith blindly.
+It comes down to the hard facts in the end, wether we like it or not.

+> In investing we should never resort only faith, blindly.

-Although the pace of news has increased and Imint has added a few new customers the market still seams sceptical and there are so far no clear signs that long downward trend really is broken.
-It also is clear that we will have to wait even longer for Imint to get to a positive cash flow and even when that happens it seams likly, with the current cost structure, that the company will not make any bigger profits without a successfull larger volumes sales of new products while keeping a higher royalty per unit.
+Although the pace of news has increased and Imint has added a few new and important and exciting customers the stock market still seams sceptical and there are so far no clear signs that long downward trend realy is broken.
+It also is clear that we will have to _wait even longer_ for Imint to get to a positive cash flow and even when that happens it seams likely, with the current cost structure, that the company will _not make bigger profits_ without a successfull _larger volumes sales_ of new products while keeping a _higher royalty per unit_.

-What it will take to actually break out if the current trend will be the theme of an upcomming article.
+What it will take to actually break out of the current trend will be the theme of an upcomming article.